kaarlekaarle/kaarle-kumpp/README.md

 - **Responsive Design**: Works on desktop, tablet, and mobile
 - **Touch-Friendly**: Mobile-optimized with swipe gestures for galleries
 - **Fast Loading**: Static HTML with optimized assets

+## 🧭 CSS Architecture

+See `CSS-ARCHITECTURE.md` for the styling system, tokens, layout model, and naming conventions.
 - **SEO Optimized**: Proper meta tags and semantic HTML
 - **Accessible**: Follows web accessibility guidelines